vantage-sh/docs.vantage.sh/docs/connecting_azure.md

 Record the appId, tenant and password as you will enter these into the Vantage console.

-## Granting the Service Prinipal Permissions
+## Granting the Service Principal Permissions

-Grant Permissions to the 'appId' from the service pricinpal created above.
+Grant Permissions to the 'appId' from the service principal created above.
 The scope can be a subscription or management group.

 ```bash
 az role assignment create --assignee <SERVICE_PRINCIPAL_APP_ID> \